CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Dark enchantment._ ***Playable on a non-Wizard character wounded by an Undead attack this turn;*** _does not count against the hazard limit._ Target character can never become untapped while bearing this card.
+> > _Dark Enchantment._ ***Playable on a non-Wizard character wounded by an Undead attack this turn;*** _does not count against the hazard limit._ Target character can never become untapped while bearing this card.
 Any effect that would move him to an untapped state makes him tapped instead.
 Cannot be duplicated on a given character. <br>&ensp;During the organization phase, a sage in the target character's company may tap to attempt to remove this card.
 Make a roll (or draw a #): if the result is greater than 7, discard this card.
 >

 ---